Manizales: A Fascinating City in Colombia’s Zona Cafetera

 All points mentioned above make local people proud, and the combination with beautiful surroundings creates a special atmosphere in the city.

-When visiting Colombia, Manizales should be on everyone's bucket list.
+Manizales should be on everyone's Colombia travel itinerary, while exploring this amazing country.
 In this quick city guide we provide you with traveler's tips on where to stay, what to do and how to get there.

 Rooms in the hostel are exceptionally clean, showers have hot water (which is surprisingly not that common here in Colombia), and there is a really nice kitchen for guests where you can prepare your meals and save some money.